Esperia Chrome Table Lamp

 Width: ∅ 8 cm / 3.14”

 Base: ∅ 16 cm / 6.29”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb with an E14 socket can be used, not a specific one preferred.

 Manufacturer: Esperia, Via Campania, 1D, 53036 Poggibonsi, Italy.

-Other versions: Angelo Brotto designed several lamps with orange or red and chromed metal.
+Other versions: This Esperia chrome table lamp was made in 1 version.
+Angelo Brotto designed several lamps with orange or red and chromed metal.

-Born in Venice, Italy in 1914, died in Campiglia Marittima, Italy in 2002.
+Born in Venice, Italy in 1914, passed away in Campiglia Marittima, Italy in 2002.
 Angelo Brotto graduated on the art school of Venice in 1939 and already at that time he participated with his works in different exhibitions.

 Brotto graduated in 1941 on the Academy of Fine Arts in Venice distinguished himself by winning all competitions.
 He won many prizes for his outstanding works in the years that follow.

 In Italy his works have been acquired by the Gallery of Modern Art in Rome and Venice, by the Rivoltella Museum in Trieste, by the Venice Biennale, by the Ministry of National Education, by the Confederazione Italiana Professionisti ed Artisti and by private galleries around the world.